ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 It is important to remember that even with a perfect setup, photography is an art as well as a science.
-Using the camera pointing straight to ground is a good place to start, but more dramatic viewpoints can be achieved with angles other than vertical.
-Mount about 40 degrees deviation from vertical to obtain mainly ground photos but with oblique view.
-About 70 degrees off vertical will give you a lot more sky giving scenic photos.
-ArduPilot will stabilise the gimbal to whatever position you set.
+Using the camera pointing straight to the ground is a good place to start, but more dramatic viewpoints can be achieved with angles other than vertical.
+Mount about 40 degrees deviation from vertical to obtain mainly ground photos but with an oblique view.
+About 70 degrees off vertical will give you a lot more sky thus giving more scenic photos.
+ArduPilot will stabilize the gimbal to whatever position you set.

 Shutter configuration
 =====================